 Customer Relationship Management

-Customer relationship management (CRM) is simply the process of managing your relationships with customers, whatever your version of that might be.
-So have you be it clients, vendors, buyers, event attendees, prospects, projects, homeowners, or whatever else you can think of.
 Depending on the size of your business, you probably have a system in place to manage all this communication.
-This is known as a CRM System or CRM software.
-Ideally, this system is automated and enables your team to process more info in less time.
-As a result of the time saved, you have an opportunity to generate more ROI for your business.
+This is known as a CRM System.
+Ideally, a portion of this system is automated and enables your team to process more info in less time resulting in a more significant ROI for your business.

 Multi-Channel outreach